Spatially resolved gas-phase metallicity at z~2-3 with JWST/NIRISS: Summary and Conclusions

 \begin{itemize} \item The \sii line map observed with NIRISS/WFSS was unreliable.
-However, the \neiii and \oii maps, if detected, can help identify the dominant photoionisation mechanism in a spatially resolved way, although we were able to use it only for integrated measurements due to insufficient signal in the \neiii maps.
-We presented a new SF-demarcation line in the \oiii/\hb vs \neiii/\oii parameter space, based on publicly available MAPPINGS v5.1 \hii region model grids \citep{Thomas:2018aa}. \item Having measured mostly flat or slightly positive metallicity gradients, we showed on the mass-metallicity gradient plot (\cref{fig:mzgrad}), a broad agreement with existing observations in terms of the observed scatter and the range of gradients occupied, no visible trend with stellar mass, nor a turnover, as reported in multiple studies at low-$z$ ($z\lesssim1$).
+However, the \neiii and \oii maps, if detected, can help identify the dominant photoionization mechanism in a spatially resolved way, although we were able to use it only for integrated measurements due to insufficient signal in the \neiii maps.
+We presented a new SF-demarcation line in the \oiii/\hb vs \neiii/\oii parameter space, based on publicly available MAPPINGS v5.1 \hii region AGN model grids \citep{Thomas:2018aa}.
+We caution the reader that these two sets of grids overlap partially in the \ohno parameter space, such that galaxies that lie below our proposed demarcation maybe AGN or SF-dominated, but those that lie above are inconsistent with photoionization by SF. \item Having measured mostly flat or slightly positive spatial metallicity gradients, we showed on the mass-metallicity gradient plot (\cref{fig:mzgrad}), a broad agreement with existing observations in terms of the observed scatter and the range of gradients occupied, no visible trend with stellar mass, nor a turnover, as reported in multiple studies at low-$z$ ($z\lesssim1$).
 The lack of trend between stellar mass and metallicity gradient can be hinting at the fact that the high-$z$ galaxies have not yet started being dominated by accretion.
 Like most observed gradients, our results are in contrast with the trends predicted by simulations. \item Comparing local metallicity and star-formation rate surface density, for the first time at $z\gtrsim2$, we saw a weak trend in the metallicity-$\Sigma_{\rm SFR}$ slope and global stellar mass in \cref{fig:mzsfr}.
 The trend with stellar mass became clearer upon interpreting this as an indirect probe of the effective timescale for metal-mixing ($t_{mix}$) induced by stellar feedback in galaxies.
 Although we find a weak trend of higher $t_{mix}$ with increasing stellar mass, it is challenging to draw strong conclusions given our small sample size, and limited stellar mass range coverage. \end{itemize}

-Although we analysed a small sample size, our work demonstrates the potential of NIRISS/WFSS observations in addressing key questions in galaxy evolution.
+Although we analyzed a small sample size, our work demonstrates the potential of NIRISS/WFSS observations in addressing key questions in galaxy evolution.
 This paves the way for future studies with larger samples of individual galaxies.